 Barkley's tenure with the Rockets hit a roadblock before it even started.
 He was fined $5,000 for fighting with New York Knicks forward Charles Oakley during a preseason game in 1996.
 Don't call him controversial because he's not a role model.

 Endorsements, Broadcasting Career & Personal Life

 The NBA MVP made waves in 1993 with his "I am not a role model" Nike commercial.
 The power forward's additional endorsements include T-Mobile and McDonald's.

 In 2011, Barkley became the prominent male spokesperson for Weight Watchers' "Lose Like a Man" campaign.

 Around NCAA Tournament time, Barkley takes part in Capital One commercials with actor Samuel L. Jackson and filmmaker Spike Lee.

-Barkley's net worth is around $40 million according to Celebrity Net Worth.
+Charles Barkley's net worth is estimated at $50 million, according to Celebrity Net Worth.

 This article was originally published February 20, 2020.
 It was updated to reflect editorial corrections on the amount of Barkley's fine for the Bill Laimbeer fight, which was $20,000, while the total sum of penalties was $162,000.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.